-Bar, Restaurant, Asian, American, $$$
+Bar, Market, Restaurant, Asian, American, $$$

-The Michelin-starred Momofuku Ko boasts a sleek bar and open kitchen, allowing diners to watch chefs prepare and serve more than a dozen courses of David Chang’s creative, Asian-inspired fare.
+The Michelin-star Momofuku Ko boasts a sleek bar and open kitchen, allowing diners to watch chefs prepare and serve more than a dozen courses of David Chang’s creative, Asian-inspired fare.
 The tasting menu changes often and with the seasons, but the famed shaved foie gras with lychee remains a staple.
 Reservations are imperative and start exactly 15 days in advance, so mark your calendar.

-Since opening in 1983, Café Mogador has become an institution in the East Village.
+Since opening in 1983, Cafe Mogador has become an institution in the East Village.
 It’s the area’s hub for Moroccan fare: kebabs, falafel, and tagine.
 Order a couple of small meze — bowls filled with tabouli and spicy carrots — followed by lamb shank tagine flanked by mounds of couscous.

 Maharlika Filipino Moderno functions as a destination for homesick Filipinos as well as newcomers.
 While Maharlika insists that it is not a fusion restaurant, the menu offers a variety of dishes that incorporate influences from around the globe.
 The menu ranges with everything from fried chicken and ube (purple yam) waffle, served with anchovy butter and macapuno syrup, to balut (fertilized duck egg) and beer-battered spam fries.